2muchcoffeecom/ngx-restangular/README.md

 * Array: Specifies the routes (types) of all elements that should be parentless.
 For example `['buildings']`

 #### addElementTransformer
 This is a hook.
-After each element has been "restangularized" (Added the new methods from Ng2-Restangular), the corresponding transformer will be called if it fits.
+After each element has been "restangularized" (Added the new methods from Restangular), the corresponding transformer will be called if it fits.

 This should be used to add your own methods / functions to entities of certain types.